 I like to serve this on a bed of egg noodles, but you can use mashed potatoes, polenta, rice, cous cous, or serve it straight with a crusty loaf of bread.
 Try it with a simple salad of chopped lettuce and blue cheese with a big, full-bodied red.

-4 pounds short ribs, bone in if you can find it, trimmed of excess fat and silverskin
+4 pounds beef short ribs, bone in, trimmed of excess fat and silverskin

 Salt and crushed black pepper

 2 large carrots, trimmed, peeled, and cut into bite size chunks

 2 ribs celery, trimmed and cut into bite size chunks

 6 cloves of garlic, peeled, and cut in half